 Over the past year, the Residents familiarized themselves with the literature, designed and implemented experiments at Google scale, and engaged in cutting edge research.

 I've spent the past year doing the Google Brain Residency Program.
 In this blog post I'll describe what the residency was like, what I worked on while here, and what I'm doing next.

 Residents are encouraged to read papers, work on research projects, and publish in top-tier venues.
-These are the Resident papers that were accepted to ICLR this year.
+These are the Resident papers that were accepted to ICML this year.

 AI Residency FAQ